abiondo/abiondo.github.io/_posts/2020-03-22-saarctf20-schlossberg.md

 VISITED PATH: {"path":[{"x":720,"y":450}],"treasures":[]}
 ```

-In `z.sl`, we define an identity function `foo`: it accept an integer and returns the integer, unchanged.
+In `z.sl`, we define an identity function `foo`: it accepts an integer and returns it unchanged.
 In `import.sl`, we define an empty-body `foo`, but this time it accepts an array, and returns an integer.
 Finally, in `entry.sl`, we call `foo` on an array and print the returned integer.
 The `exploit` script just makes the usual POST request for visit.

 What's happening here?
-We created a situation where `entry.sl` uses the prototype from `import.sl`, which accepts an array, but at link time the implementation from `z.sl` will be chosen.
+We created a situation where `entry.sl` uses the prototype from `import.sl`, which accepts an array, but the implementation from `z.sl` will be chosen at link time.
 This depends on the order in which files are compiled.
-The filenames are not random: they've been chosen so that, once the request JSON is decoded to C++ maps (where the iteration order depends on the key hash), the order will be correct.
+The filenames are not random: they've been chosen so that, once the request JSON is decoded to C++ maps (where the iteration order depends on key hashes), the order will be correct.

 Effectively, we're confusing a `lischd int` to an `int` to leak the array address.
 But we can do the opposite, and confuse an `int` to a `lischd int` (`z.sl` is unchanged):